-On Little Sebago, the problem has increased to the point where it has severely compromised some of our residents’ ability to swim and enjoy the water.
-Last summer, we contacted Dr. Harvey Blankespoor of Hope College in Michigan, who is one of the few biologists in the country conducting research and taking the problem seriously.
-He visited our lake in August and collected droppings from mallards, mergansers, and cormorants.
+In the past, we had contacted Dr. Harvey Blankespoor of Hope College in Michigan, who is one of the few biologists in the country conducting research and taking the problem seriously.
+He visited our lake and collected droppings from mallards, mergansers, and cormorants.
 Consistent with his findings in other lakes in Maine and Michigan, he discovered that only the merganser carries the parasite responsible for swimmer’s itch.
 Why it is only the mergansers is unclear – it may be because their diet is exclusively fish or because of some factor of their physiology that makes them especially good hosts.

 So, what can be done?
 The easiest answer is to eliminate the merganser, but there is no easy and acceptable way to do that.
-It is always good advice to discourage residents from feeding the ducks, but feeding attracts mostly mallards, which are probably not infected.
+It is always good advice to discourage residents from feeding the ducks, but feeding attracts mostly mallards, which are most likely not infected.

 Dr. Blankespoor has developed a control program that is somewhat controversial and very expensive, but has been implemented successfully in Michigan.
-It is our understanding that this program will be implemented on Great Pond in Belgrade this summer.
 Simply put, Dr. Blankespoor will travel to a lake and train volunteers to capture the merganser (which are notoriously wily birds) in specially designed nets.
 The volunteers then inoculate the birds to kill the parasite, clip their wings, and then transport them to a neighboring body of water.
 This process would need to be repeated each spring, as the mergansers will return to the same nest sites year after year.
 Dr. Blankespoor suggests three years to fully train a cadre of volunteers and charges in excess of $40,000 per lake to train the volunteers and provide the necessary equipment.

 Swimmer’s Itch Tips